semaphoreci/semaphore/docs/docs/using-semaphore/monorepo.md

 ## Demo project {#demo}

-This section showcases how to use `change_in` in a workind demo project.
+This section showcases how to use `change_in` in a working demo project.

-The project is a microservice application consisting on three components.
-Each component is located on a separate folder:
+The project is a microservice application consisting of three components.
+Each component is located in a separate folder:

 - `services/billing`: a billing system written in Go.
 Provides an HTTP endpoint
 - `services/user`: a user account management application.
 Written in Ruby, it employs an in-memory database and uses Sinatra to expose an HTTP endpoint